Jennifer Aniston Revealed She Could Have Been Part Of The Cast Of ‘Saturday Night Live’

 Needless to say, Aniston did not get the gig, but better things were to come her way.
 Namely, a star turn on a little-known NBC series titled Friends Like Us, which would later be named simply Friends.
 Aniston starred in the series, about a group of six twenty-somethings that lived, loved and worked in New York City alongside Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer.

 The Inquisitr previously reported that the actor that played Gunther, Central Perk’s owner who had a longtime crush on the character of Rachel, hasn’t spoken to the actress since the show wrapped.
-Actor James Michael Tyler told The Daily Star in an interview, “I haven’t seen Jennifer since the wrap party, honestly.
+Actor James Michael Tyler talked to Daily Star in an interview.

+“I haven’t seen Jennifer since the wrap party, honestly.
 It’s been 15 years since it ended.”

 Aniston will be seen on the Apple TV + series The Morning Show, where she portrays veteran television anchor Alex Levy, who is pitted against a younger reporter, Bradley Jackson, played by Reese Witherspoon.